Had an issue with

 • Unexpected fees or charges – disputed annual fees or unclear loan break costs.

-• Branch closures/access issues – difficulties for non-digital customers.
+• Branch closures/access issues – causes difficulties for non-digital customers.

 • Online/app glitchesoutages or failed payments leading to late fees.